 He added Malaysia could end up being part of the supply chain for EVs, provided the government invests in developing infrastructure for it.

 "It has to be accompanied by huge investment in charging infrastructure.
-So that will also create new business opportunities," he said. - BERNAMA https://www.thestar.com.my/news/nation/2021/11/03/experts-budget-is-good-start-but-implementation-may-be-an-issue
+So that will also create new business opportunities," he said.

+- Bernama

+https://selangorjournal.my/?s=statistics+department